kkmhogen/KBeaconDemo_Android/README.md

 > 1. AndroidManifest.xml of SDK has declared to access Bluetooth permissions.
 > 2. After connecting to the device successfully, we suggest delay 1 second to sending configure data, otherwise the device may not return data normally.
-> 3. If you app need running in background, We suggest that sending and receiving data should be executed in the "Service".
+> 3. If you app need running in background, we suggest that sending and receiving data should be executed in the "Service".
 There will be a certain delay when the device returns data, and you can broadcast data to the "Activity" after receiving in the "Service".

 ## 6. Change log
-* 2020.3.1 v1.23 change the adv period type from interger to float
+* 2020.3.1 v1.23 change the adv period type from integer to float
 * 2020.1.16 v1.22 add button trigger
 * 2019.12.16 v1.21 add android10 permission
 * 2019.10.28 v1.2 add beep function